Unison Health: A Proud Tradition of Care

 With over 250 dedicated staff members serving nearly 8,000 adults, adolescents and children throughout the greater Toledo area, Unison Health is a leading resource for people seeking access to behavioral health, substance abuse treatment and primary healthcare.
-Unison has three main locations, one in East Toledo and two in the central cities area.
-We are accredited by the Ohio Department of Mental Health and Addiction Services, the Mental Health and Recovery Services Board of Lucas County and the Joint Commission.
+Unison has five clinical locations throughout Northwest Ohio.
+Unison Health has received accreditation from The Joint Commission and we are certified by the Ohio Department of Mental Health and Addiction Services.
 Our commitment to excellence extends back decades, to a time when caring for behavioral health issues was still an emerging field.

 The Ruth S. Ide Center and the East Center for Community Mental Health